Tour: Medieval monastery

 There is a maximum of 15 people per tour.

-This tour involves stepped access and uneven flooring, please ensure you wear sensible footwear.
+The Abbey has uneven floors and parts of the tour may only be accessible up a flight of steps, so we recommend you wear sensible footwear.
 Some areas on this tour are not wheelchair accessible, please consider this carefully when booking.